 You may be more at risk of developing a decidual cast if you take hormonal contraception.
 This can include whether you take it regularly or irregularly.
 You may also be susceptible to a decidual cast if you have just stopped using it as well.

 Most people who experience a decidual cast have no health implications following its passage.
-There’s no reason to think you’ll experience the condition again even if you’ve had a decidual cast.
+There’s no reason to think you’ll experience the condition again even if you’ve had a decidual cast before.

-Studies have shown that women have no long-term health implications after passing a decidual cast.
+Studies have shown that women have no long-term health impacts after passing a decidual cast.

-Also, contact your doctor if you have a prolonged or heavy period or if it’s causing more discomfort than normal.
-These could be signs of a decidual cast or another condition.
+Also, contact a doctor if you have a prolonged or heavy period or if it’s causing more discomfort than usual.
+These could be symptoms of a decidual cast or another condition.

 A decidual cast is rare, and there’s nothing you can do to prevent it.

-Be mindful of any unusual symptoms that may occur when you take contraceptives, like severe cramps and vaginal bleeding.
+Be mindful of any unusual symptoms that may occur when you take contraceptives, such as severe cramps and vaginal bleeding.
 Some other side effects of hormonal contraceptives can include spotting as well as vomiting and nausea.

-Expelling a decidual cast can be very painful and may cause you concern, but ultimately the outlook for this condition is good.
+Expelling a decidual cast can be very painful and may cause you concern, but ultimately the outlook for people with this condition is good.

 It’s rare to experience this condition multiple times, and there are no long-term consequences.

-You should contact your doctor if you experience symptoms related to a decidual cast.
-Your doctor will examine you to determine the cause of the symptoms, and rule out related conditions.
+You should contact a doctor if you experience symptoms related to a decidual cast.
+The doctor will examine you to determine the cause of the symptoms and rule out related conditions.
 You may need additional testing to diagnose the condition.